-Stand up, also commonly referred to as “beg,” is a well known, beginner friendly guinea pig trick.
-This trick requires balance on the guinea pig’s part, so the amount of time it takes to teach this trick will vary from one guinea pig to the next.
-If your guinea pig is hesitant to stand up at first, remember that this is normal and totally fine!
-Be patient, and work through this at the guinea pig’s pace.
-Most guinea pigs will improve quickly with practice and will go from refusing to lift a foot to standing up all the way with confidence.
-Stick with it, be consistent and patient, and your guinea pig will catch on in no time!
+Some guinea pigs will learn this trick naturally with hardly any training at all.
+Other piggies find it a little harder to balance and need to be taught in smaller steps.
+So if your guinea pig is hesitant to stand up at first, remember that this is normal and totally fine!
+Be patient, and work through the steps below.
+Most guinea pigs will improve quickly with practice.
+It doesn’t take long for them to go from refusing to lift a foot, to standing up all the way with confidence.
+Be consistent and patient, and your guinea pig will catch on in no time!

 How to Teach a Guinea Pig to Stand Up/Beg (Video Tutorial)

-To encourage the guinea pig to stay standing longer, let them nibble on the food for a few seconds while they’re still standing on two legs.
+You can also encourage your guinea pig to stay standing longer by letting them nibble on the food for a few seconds while they’re standing.

 Additional Tips For Teaching This Trick